 Most counties and cities allow some types of alcohol sales.
 As of June 2023, there are 59 completely wet counties in Texas and four completely dry counties.

 Limits to Wet/Dry Data

 This information is the most accurate TABC has to offer.
 However, keep in mind:

 - Only the city or county clerk's office can officially declare a location to be wet or dry.

 - Elections happen several times a year, and the data above can quickly become outdated.

 - Information is only added here when local governments report a change to TABC.

-County clerks need to notify TABC and the Texas Secretary of State no more than 15 days after issuing a petition seeking a local option election.
+County clerks and city secretaries need to notify TABC and the Texas Secretary of State no more than 15 days after issuing a petition seeking a local option election.

 You can let us know about a petition by mail, phone or email.
 Please include:

 - Name of the city or county issuing the petition.